-Well, FODMAPs refer to a surprising collection of foods that a lot of people are very sensitive to and have difficultly digesting.
-FODMAP is an acronym for Fermentable, Oligosaccharides, Disaccharides, Monosaccharides and Polyols.
+Well, FODMAPs refer to a surprising collection of foods that a lot of people are very sensitive to and have difficulty digesting.
+FODMAP is an acronym for Fermentable, Oligosaccharides, Disaccharides, Monosaccharides, and Polyols.
 See how that rolls off the tongue? 🙂

 FODMAPs are found in many common foods, and they can be difficult to digest for some folks because they can be poorly absorbed in the small intestine.

 If you suffer from unpleasant chronic digestive problems like bloating, gas and constipation, it could indicate that you are sensitive to FODMAPs.

 To give you a better idea of where the problem is for people with sensitivities to this group of foods, let’s take a closer look at what those words within the FODMAP acronym all mean

 Fermentable.
 Fermentable carbs are carbs that aren’t broken down by our digestive enzymes, but instead, are fermented by bacteria.

 Oligosaccharides.
 Oligosaccharides are short-chain carbohydrates that include galactans and fructans.
 (Sounds like something out of a Star Trek movie, doesn’t it?)

 Disaccharides.
 Disaccharides put the “D” in FODMAPs.
 Disaccharides are pairs of sugar molecules.
 The biggest concern in this group is galactose paired with glucose, which equals the milk sugar lactose.

 Monosaccharides.
 A single sugar molecule, monosaccharides include free fructose, which is a big troublemaker.

 Polyols.
 These are sugar alcohols including maltitol, xylitol, and sorbitol, which rarely occur in nature in large amounts.
 Overdoing it on polyols can lead to gas, constipation, or diarrhea.